-I introduced my Ashtanga Elements class this year, still with Ashtanga moments but also working on stability and core strength while giving the shoulders a bit of a break.
+My Ashtanga Elements class, has Ashtanga moments but also works on stability and core strength while giving the shoulders a bit of a break.

 A class that begins and ends with the breath.
 Often working the foundational breath at the beginning and a traditional pranayama at the end, in the middle a short asana section in which you can focus more on your breath.